In part 1 of this series, I covered the reasons why website development can seem so expensive.

 - The designer’s morale and quality of life improves.
 He is getting paid well, so he can afford to a) pay rent and other expenses b) hire great subcontractors who do quality work and c) be able to get more work done more quickly so he can spend time with his family.

-- The designer, because he’s being paid well and has more time, is better able to create a really effective digital marketing campaign to help the client get more paying customers.
+- Because he’s being paid well and has more time, the designer is better able to create a really effective digital marketing campaign to help the client get more paying customers.

 So, there you have it.
 The caterer loves the website, has regular leads streaming in, and sends all her friends, colleagues, and associates to the designer for their websites as well.